erickongdata/va-museum-api/README.md

   https://developers.vam.ac.uk/

 - Search parameters and pagination changes the query string in the address URL.
+This is handled with React Router's useSearchParams hook.

 ### Display items